 Wineries

-Portugal is best known for Port wine, but offers a wide array of delicious wine styles.
-I had the privilege of visiting Adega Regional de Colares, which is the Colares regions main wine cooperative.
+Portugal is best known for Port wine but offers many delicious wine styles.
+I had the privilege of visiting Adega Regional de Colares, the Colares region’s leading wine cooperative.
 The wine was absolutely delicious!
 My favorite was the Ghao Rijo, a bold 2014 red blend.
-I was amazed with the aged Brazilian wood barrels, stacked side by side in a giant warehouse.
-The barrels held about 20,000 liters each and I counted over 40 of them in each row.
+I was amazed at the aged Brazilian wood barrels stacked side by side in a giant warehouse.
+The barrels held about 20,000 liters each, and I counted over 40 of them in each row.
 Now that’s a lot of wine!